afroraydude/nozomi-core/README.md

 # nozomi-core

-The core library for Nozomi
+## What is `nozomi-core`?
+`nozomi-core` is the core libraries for Nozomi.
+It was made for ease and organi purposes related to the Nozomi project.